-BambooHR is a cloud-based human resources (HR) software service for small and midsize businesses.
+BambooHR is a cloud-based HR management software solution for small and midsize businesses.
 BambooHR offers small and growing companies a human resource information system (HRIS) that includes an applicant tracking system (ATS), time...
 Read more

-Recent recommendations: 95 recommendations
+Recent recommendations: 64 recommendations

 CascadeGo (formerly known as Octopus HR) is a cloud-based human resources software based out of the UK.
 They offer standalone personnel tracking with integrated modules to manage benefits, applicant tracking, performance reviews and...
 Read more